 For questions about the process, please contact firstname.lastname@example.org.

 4. Strategy for Equity, Diversity and Inclusion in Decision-Making

-NOSM and the Universities have attested to the responsible stewardship and implementation of the CRCEF program, including a commitment to equity, diversity and inclusion strategies in decision-making.
+NOSM University and the Universities have attested to the responsible stewardship and implementation of the CRCEF program, including a commitment to equity, diversity and inclusion strategies in decision-making.

-As an inclusive employer, NOSM recognizes that a diverse staff/faculty benefits and enriches the work, learning and research experiences of our entire campus and greater community.
+As an inclusive employer, NOSM University recognizes that a diverse staff/faculty benefits and enriches the work, learning and research experiences of our entire campus and greater community.
 We are committed to removing barriers that have been historically encountered by equity-seeking groups in our society, and we strive to support all individuals in achieving academic and professional success.

 In managing the CRCEF funds, we commit to fully comply with the program’s equity, diversity and inclusion decision-making and allocation requirements.
 Equity-seeking groups include, but are not limited to, women, racialized minorities, Indigenous peoples, persons with disabilities, and persons from LGBTQ2+ communities.

 Stage 1 submitted claims did not exceed the funds allocated, so all eligible requests were given the same consideration and supported to the maximum amount allowable under the CRCEF funding guidelines.
 In the event that funding requests for Stage 3 and 4 are higher than the allocated funding by the CRCEF, the respective University will convene a CRCEF Adjudication Committee to review all Stage 3 and 4 applications.
-NOSM will adhere to the EDI principles and decision-making processes for this adjudication as outlined by the respective University:
+NOSM University will adhere to the EDI principles and decision-making processes for this adjudication as outlined by the respective University: